Dynamic direct access of MSO query evaluation over strings: From direct access to counting: a matrix approach

 \paragraph{A matrix representation for the counting problem} Let $\cA = (Q,\Sigma, X, \Delta, q_0, F)$ be an unambiguous functional vset automaton.
 For any letter $a \in \Sigma$, we define the matrix $M_a \in \bbN^{Q \times Q}$ such that for every $p, q \in Q$:

 Strictly speaking, the matrix $M_a$ depends on $\cA$ and we should write $M_a^\cA$; however, $\cA$ will always be clear from the context and, thus, we omit $\cA$ as a superscript from $M_a$.
 Since $\cA$ is functional, for every pair of states $p,q \in Q$ and $a \in \Sigma$ there exists at most one transition $(p, a, S, q) \in \Delta$.
 Then $M_a$ contains a $1$ for exactly the pairs of states that have a transition with the letter $a$.
-For this reason, one can construct $M_a$ in time $O(|Q|^2)$ for every $a \in \Sigma$. \cristian{I added this last sentence, since we later used it in the algorithm implicitly.} \Cref{fig:matrices} gives an example of matrices $M_a$ and $M_b$ for the automaton $\cA_0$ from \Cref{ex:runs}.
+For this reason, one can construct $M_a$ in time $O(|Q|^2)$ for every $a \in \Sigma$. \autoref{fig:matrices} gives an example of matrices $M_a$ and $M_b$ for the automaton $\cA_0$ from \autoref{ex:runs}.